MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 }
 ```

-We'll treat the address of the `AT_PHDR` as an array that we could declare as:
+The address of the `AT_PHDR` can be treated as an array declared as:

 ```rust
 let phdr: &[elf64_phdr; AT_PHNUM] = ...
 ```

-We can then walk that array until we find a program header struct with `p_type` = `PT_DYNAMIC`,
+That array can be walked until finding a program header struct with `p_type` = `PT_DYNAMIC`,
-that program header holds an offset at `p_vaddr` that we can subtract from the `dynv` pointer to get
+that program header holds an offset at `p_vaddr` that can be subtracted from the `dynv` pointer to get
-our correct `base` address.
+the correct `base` address.

 ## Initialize the dyn section
 The `dynv` pointer supplied by the os, as previously stated, it is analogous to the `aux`-pointer but
-if we try to stack allocate its value mappings like this:
+trying to stack allocate its value mappings like this:

 ```rust
 let dyn_values = [0usize; 37];
 ```

-It will cause a segfault.
+Will cause a segfault.

 ### SYMBOLS!!!
-It took me a while to figure out what's happening, when you allocate a zeroed array in rust, and
+It took me a while to figure out what's happening, a zeroed array is allocated in rust, and
 that array is larger than `[0usize; 32]` (256 bytes of zeroes seems to be the exact breakpoint)
 `rustc` instead of using `sse` instructions, uses `memset` to zero the memory it just took off the stack.